 You can follow the Pool Safely campaign on Twitter to learn more about pool and spa safety, share the information with your friends and neighbors or recount your own pool safety stories.

-Because many residential pools are the focus of neighborhood activity, it’s important to share water safety information with neighbors to ensure they’re using safety devices, such as barriers and alarms, and adopting safe water habits around their pools or spas.
+Because many residential pools are the focus of neighborhood activity, it’s important to share water safety information with neighbors to ensure they’re using safety devices, such as barriers and alarms, and adopting safer water habits around their pools or spas.

 If you have a pool or spa that is open to friends and neighbors, then it’s equally important that you inform them about your pool and spa safety rules.